giovannabbottino/notebook/_docs/data_structure/tree.md

 Why use a tree?
 {: #why}

-They are used for faster response time during a search.
+They are used for a faster response time during a search.

-As follown there are some important terms to know about a tree.
+But first there are some important terms we need to know about trees.

 ### [Tree Terminologies](#ref1)
 - Root − The node at the top of the tree is called root.
 There is only one root per tree and one path from the root node to any node.